-Healthy gut bacteria known as Lactobacillus acidophilus can be found in this organ meat for dogs.
-It keeps the digestive system in great shape and promotes proper nutrient absorption, and is important for a healthy microbiome and immune system.
+Healthy gut bacteria known as Lactobacillus acidophilus are probiotics can be found in this organ meat for dogs.
+It keeps the digestive system in great shape, promotes proper nutrient absorption, and is important for a healthy microbiome and immune system.

 Other nutrients dogs can get from tripe are selenium and B-vitamins.
 Selenium helps prevent various diseases, including seizures, skin problems, and arthritis.
 B-vitamins offer a wide range of health benefits, including healthy metabolism and gene activation.

 Note that most nutrients in tripe disappear if this organ meat is canned or dried.